Insights Corporate Tax

 - Every taxable person must price transactions with Related Parties and Connected Persons at arm's length

-- Related-party transactions must be disclosed on the Corporate Tax return, regardless of business size
+- Related-party transactions above the FTA disclosure thresholds must be reported on the Corporate Tax return

 - Master file + local file apply to MNE groups with group revenue ≥ AED 3.15bn OR a taxable person with revenue ≥ AED 200m